Hiwonder-docs/ROSOrin/source/docs/5_Mapping_&_Navigation_Course.md

 ros2 launch slam rtabmap_slam.launch.py
 ```

-4. Press **Ctrl + Shift + E** to open a new command-line terminal, then enter the command to start the RVIZ tool for displaying the mapping process.
+4. Press the Ctrl+Shift+E key combination to open a new command-line terminal, then enter the command to launch RViz and display the mapping result.

 ```bash
 ros2 launch slam rviz_rtabmap.launch.py